 Essential gatherings exempt from the new measures include people in airports, on public transport, in medical and health service facilities, disability and aged care facilities, correctional facilities, courts or tribunals, supermarkets, retail stores and shopping centres, office buildings, factories and mining sites, schools, universities, education and child care facilities.

-Furthermore, there are now new rules on the "social distancing" practices people must stick to during essential gatherings, with "four square metres provided per person in an enclosed space, in a room."
+People must adhere to strict "social distancing" practices during essential gatherings, with "four square metres provided per person in an enclosed space, in a room."

 "So that's 2m by 2m," the PM clarified.